-To ensure the Commission provides the best HR services to our federal staff, we have engaged the U.S. Treasury's Bureau of the Public Debt (BPD) Administrative Resource Center in Parkersburg, West Virginia, to administer the official human resources duties.
-BPD has an entire branch of highly educated and trained human resources professionals who are available to all staff for consultation and assistance.
+To ensure the Commission provides the best HR services to our federal staff, we have engaged the U.S. Treasury's Fiscal Service Administrative Resource Center in Parkersburg, West Virginia, to administer the official human resources duties.
+Fiscal Service has an entire branch of highly educated and trained human resources professionals who are available to all staff for consultation and assistance.